CARCHEX vs. Endurance

 CARCHEX vs. Endurance cost

-To compare costs, we collected quotes on exclusionary plans for various vehicles with expired factory warranties.
-As you read the chart, keep in mind that CARCHEX gave us quotes based on a $200 deductible, while Endurance’s plans had a $100 deductible (with the exception of the Porsche warranty).
+To compare costs, we collected quotes on exclusionary plans for a few vehicles with expired factory warranties.
+We want to note that CARCHEX gave us quotes based on a $200 deductible, while Endurance’s plans had a $100 deductible (with the exception of the Porsche warranty).

-Both providers said this was the only deductible option for this vehicle/plan combination.
+Both providers said this was the only deductible option for this vehicle and plan combination.

 CARCHEX (Titanium plan, $200 deductible) | Endurance (Supreme plan, $100 deductible) | |